-From: Sharon McArdle
+From: Sharon M.

-Date: Thu, Aug 4, 2016 at 7:06 PM
+Date: Thu, Aug 4, 2016, at 7:06 PM

 WHY?
-When I give her (all are raw) a sugar snap pea, a slice of a baby carrot or a kernal of corn -she takes it and eats it in my hand.
+When I give her (all are raw) a sugar snap pea, a slice of a baby carrot, or a kernel of corn -she takes it and eats it in my hand.

-The owner of the pet shop said sunflower seeds are “no good because they have a high fat content.”
-Is that true and are they a no-no?
+The owner of the pet shop said sunflower seeds are “no good because they have a high-fat content.”

 Please give me your advice on both of the above.

 They “socialize” with each other; the male chases Sunnie on the living room rug- no attacks, hurts, etc. while they “play”.

 Please respond when you can.
 I will surely appreciate your wisdom and advice.